 Local Meet Me Conference Call Service is brand new!
 This new service offers local number access in over 84 United States cities -- perfect for churches, local organizations and other firms that need a conference bridge for local callers.
 Give us a call at 877-254-2424 and we'll tell you all about it.
 The per-minute rates are also exceptionally low!

-Here are several easy fixes to remedy poor quality conference calls.
+Looking for some solutions for poor quality conference calls?
+Here are several easy fixes to remedy bad quality conference calls.

 1) The biggest culprit these days involves VOIP (Voice over Internet Protocol) phone connections.
 If you are using an Internet provider to give you phone service, that could be the problem.
 Here's the fix: Ask your Internet provider to boost your QoS (Quality of Service) setting to allocate additional bandwidth to your phones.
 While digital and analog technologies are completely different, the higher the bandwidth setting on your phones, the better they will be able to match the quality of your landlines and cell phone connections.
 However, please remember that it will be a long time before VOIP connections will be able to provide you the same quality as an old-fashioned fiber-optic landline connection.
 VOIP service is less costly, but with telecommunications, you get what you pay for.